Mindful eating for college and university campuses!

 Mindful eating is an ancient practice with profound applications for preventing and resolving common eating challenges in a modern food-abundant environment.
 Introducing young adults to mindful eating as they establish independence and/or begin their careers in health and wellness professions has a huge impact on their personal lives and the lives of those they interact with in the future!

 The Mindful Eating for Students course, adapted from the Am I Hungry?
 Mindful Eating Program, provides students with a flexible, non-diet, mindfulness-based approach to eating, physical activity, and self-care.
-During the class students explore the six crucial decision points in the mindful eating cycle and develop sustainable skills for effective lifestyle management that they can apply personally and professionally.
+During the class students explore the six crucial decision points in the mindful eating cycle and develop sustainable skills for effective self-care and lifestyle management that they can apply personally and professionally.

 Mindful Eating for Students Instructor Training